iPORTUS | Intelligent and safe Port Operations based on Resilient Technology for Autonomous and Uncrewed Surface Vehicles

 The aim of the iPORTUS project is the safe integration of semi-autonomous or remotely monitored, low-emission watercraft (Autonomous Surface Vessels, ASVs) into complex port environments.
 The project focuses on ensuring nautical safety and cybersecurity, developing a high degree of autonomy for the systems used, and integrating them into a control center (Remote Operation Center, ROC).
 In addition, regulatory frameworks for approval processes and economic decisions are to be created in order to enable the future regular operation of autonomous watercraft in German ports.

-Tasks of Fraunhofer CML
+Fraunhofer CML

 Project Consortium